 2019 Napa Valley Cabernet Sauvignon

-The backbone of this remarkable Cabernet Sauvignon was sourced from Atlas Peak and Soda Canyon, an area located in southeast Napa Valley where soils are characterized by a blend of volcanic and granite-like sub-soil.
-The most prominent of these vineyard blocks is planted at the base of Atlas Peak on the eastern ridge of the valley, at an elevation of 842 feet.
+The backbone of this remarkable Cabernet was sourced from Soda Canyon, an area located in southeast Napa Valley where soils are characterized by a blend of volcanic and granite-like subsoil.
+Adding to the wine’s remarkable layering and complexity are Cabernet Franc and Petite Verdot sourced from a unique parcel located on a small sliver in the Yountville AVA, adjacent to Stags Leap.
 Grapes from this area enjoy both the structure characteristic of hillsides, and the rich flavors that mark valley floor fruit.
-Western exposure provides afternoon sun for the 2,000 vines that are densely planted in soil with extremely low fertility…which invites the vines to grow deeper roots that seek nutrients and allow for intense fruit and a softer structure.